Kildare pop duo Jedward face backlash over tweet aimed at King Charles just days after Queen Elizabeth's death

 Pop duo Jedward are facing backlash online over a tweet they made directed at King Charles III of England: just days after his mother, Queen Elizabeth II, passed away.

-John and Edwards Grime, who grew up on Leinster Street, Rathangan and attended primary school locally, called on King Charles to 'hand back' the six counties of Northern Ireland in a series of tweets.
+John and Edward Grimes, who grew up on Leinster Street, Rathangan and attended primary school locally, called on King Charles to 'hand back' the six counties of Northern Ireland in a series of tweets.

 They claimed: "King Charles should hand back the six Irish counties on his visit to Northern Ireland - No war!
 Just words!
 It’s time."